rasmusfreund/bioinf-prog-course/book/chapters/11_iteration_over_values.md

 ## General exercises {-}

-> **Heads up:** By now you have learned a lot and the general exercises, which serve to keep it all current, get more complicated.
+> By now you have learned a lot and the general exercises, which serve to keep it all current, get more complicated.
 But remember: even though the code may mix lists, for-loops, and functions, the *rules* for lists, for-loops and functions are *not* mixed.
 The separate simple rules for a list, a for-loop and a function are *still* the same.
 If you get confused, it is time revisit the sections about each separate topic.
 You will probably have to do that many times during the course.

 #### Exercise
 Write a function, `square_numbers`, that takes a list of numbers as argument and returns a new list with the numbers squared.